The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Axioms for kinematics

 \end{description}

 $\mathcal{P}$ contains formulas which may not counted as laws of nature.
 Therefore, \ax{SPR^+} may be stronger than Einstein's Principle of Relativity.
 However, this fact does not concern us now because we show here that something does not follow from special relativity, and if something does not follow if we use the possibly stronger assumption \ax{SPR^+} it does not follow if we use Einstein's principle.
-Let us note here that the difficulty of formulating Einsteins principle precisely comes from the fact that the notion of ``laws of nature'' is non well-defined.
+Let us note here that the difficulty of formulating Einsteins principle precisely comes from the fact that the notion of ``laws of nature'' is not well-defined.

+Einstein assumed without postulating it explicitly that the structure of quantities is the field of real numbers.
+We make this postulate more general by assuming only the most important algebraic properties of real numbers for the quantities.

+\begin{description} \item[\underline{\ax{AxEField}}] The quantity part $\langle \Q,+,\cdot,< \rangle$ is a Euclidean field, i.e., it is a linearly ordered field in the sense of abstract algebra; and every positive element has a square root, i.e., $\forall x\,\exists y\, (x=y^2\lor -x=y^2)$. \end{description}

+Throughout the paper we assume \ax{AxEField} in our definitions and axioms without mentioning this explicitly.
+We use the usual field operations $0$, $1$, $-$, $/$, and $\gyok$ definable from $+$ and $\cdot$ within first-order logic.
+We also use the usual vector-space structure of $\Q^n$, that is if $\vx,\vy\in\Q^n$ and $q\in\Q$, then $\vx+\vy\in\Q^n$ and $q\cdot\vx\in\Q^n$.

 The second postulate of Einstein states that ``Any ray of light moves in the stationary system of co-ordinates with the determined velocity $c$, whether the ray be emitted by a stationary or by a moving body,'' see \cite{einstein}.
 We can easily formulate this statement in our first-order logic frame.
 To do so, let us introduce the following two concepts.
-The {\bf time difference} of coordinate points $\vx,\vy\in\Q^d$ is defined\footnote{Since we will assume that the quantity part is a Euclidean field in \ax{AxEField} below, $\timed(\vx,\vy)$ and $\sqspace(\vx,\vy)$ are definable in the language of Section~\ref{sec-lang}.} as:
+The {\bf time difference} of coordinate points $\vx,\vy\in\Q^d$ is defined as:

 The {\bf spatial distance} of $\vx,\vy\in\Q^d$ is defined as: